lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 * Start with a simple algorithm which can be implemented quickly.
 * Test the simple algorithm on your validation data, evaluate the results.
 * Plot learning curves to decide where things need work.
 As example, do you need more data, features?
-* Analysis: manually examine examples in the validation set the algorithm made errors on.
+* Analysis: manually examine examples in the validation set your algorithm made errors on.